maxio-com/ab-golang-sdk/doc/controllers/custom-fields.md

 ### Metafields "On-the-Fly"

-It is possible to create Metafields “on the fly” when you create your Metadata – if a non-existant name is passed when creating Metadata, a Metafield for that key will be automatically created.
+It is possible to create Metafields “on the fly” when you create your Metadata – if a non-existent name is passed when creating Metadata, a Metafield for that key will be automatically created.
 The Metafield API, however, gives you more control over your “keys”.

 ### Metafield Scope Warning